 Complete the form and download, for free, the highlights from The Africa Report’s Exclusive Ranking of Africa’s top 200 banks from last year.
 Get your free PDF by completing the following form

-On 28 November, former interior minister Misrati Fathi Bachagha and diplomat Aref Ali Nayed, who are both running for president, filed two appeals regarding Abdulhamid Dabaiba’s candidacy.
+On 28 November, former interior minister Misrati Fathi Bashagha and diplomat Aref Ali Nayed, who are both running for president, filed two appeals regarding Abdulhamid Dbeibeh’s candidacy.
 The prime minister still has a few days to appeal.

 As another example, the HNEC rejected the candidacy of Saif al-Islam Gaddafi, who is the son of the former Guide, because of his criminal record.
 Furthermore, Khalifa Haftar’s forces prevented him from filing his appeal before the Sebha court on 25 November.
 The marshal undertook this manoeuvre in order to neutralise this competitor, who could have potentially stolen Gaddafi votes.
 On top of this, an appeal was filed against Haftar’s candidacy in Benghazi.

 The prime minister’s presidential bid has added to the confusion.
 According to the rules of the Libyan Political Dialogue Forum (LPDF), which is led by the UN mission in Libya, he is not allowed to vie.
 In addition, the electoral law that was drafted unilaterally by the head of the Libyan parliament, Aguila Saleh, and enacted by the HNEC, specifies that candidates must have left office three months before the election.